The Remembrances

 Becontree

-The dominant Essex Hundred, covering the entire south-western corner of the county between the Thames and the Lea.
-The lordship was granted to Barking Abbey by King Stephen.
-It had no formal internal divisions or tythings.
+The dominant Essex Hundred, covering the south-western corner of the county between the Thames and the Lea.
+Its nine parishes — West Ham, East Ham, Little Ilford, Barking, Dagenham, Leyton, Walthamstow, Wanstead and Woodford — are divided here into two authorities along the line of the medieval monastic estates: the western parishes (associated with Stratford Langthorne Abbey) and the eastern parishes (associated with Barking Abbey).
 After 1465 it was sometimes called a half-Hundred following the detachment of the Havering Liberty.

 Waltham